The CEDAR Feedback Model: Feedback In A Coaching Style

 Now that the individual receiving the feedback understand the specific areas that have been identified, the next step is to diagnose the situation with them.

-This process usually follows a coaching approach in which the feedback provider asks the recipient what they think happened and why.
-This is a two stage process in which the recipient has the chance to speak and in which you listen actively to what they have to say.
+This process usually follows a coaching approach.
+In this model the feedback provider asks the recipient what they think happened and why.
+This is a two stage process in which the recipient has the chance to speak and in which the feedback provider listens actively to what they have to say.
 By the end of this discussion both of you should understand what caused the situation to occur.

 Having worked to understand some of the root causes that led to the situation, you can now move on to determining what actions can be taken to ensure the situation is resolved or doesn’t happen again.

-This stage is also usually undertaken through a coaching approach in which the feedback provider asks the recipient for their thoughts on future actions and next steps.
+This stage is also usually undertaken through a coaching approach.
+Here the feedback provider asks the recipient for their thoughts on future actions and next steps.
 The desire here may be to provide solutions, but doing so should be avoided.

 The World of Work Project View